Privatizing War For Fun and (mostly) Profit

 personnel far more than the armed services, a decline in re-enlistment has

 resulted amongst the most highly trained troops.
-This has
+This has created a cycle where

 the private firms are continually taking over more duties once done by "regular"